Puskar12/Recipe_Preparation_Agent/README.md

 # 🙏 Acknowledgements

-Built for the IBM SkillsBuild Academic Hackathon
+Built for the IBM SkillsBuild AICTE Internship Project
 Powered by IBM Cloud, Watsonx.ai, Granite Foundation Models, and Prompt Lab
 Created with ❤️ to make cooking simpler and smarter